0xilis/blog/shortcuts/ReversingContactSignedShortcuts.md

 # Reversing Contact Signed Shortcuts

+(This document will mainly focus on contact-signed shortcuts; it is a result of my reverse engineering accross months.
+For the unsigned shortcut format, I have old documentation here: [https://github.com/0xilis/blog/blob/main/shortcuts/fileformat.md](https://github.com/0xilis/blog/blob/main/shortcuts/fileformat.md).
+It's not written the best but covers basics.).

 ### Introduction

 About 2 years ago, I made a previous blog about the shortcuts file format.
 At the time, shortcuts were all unsigned plain plists (although some can also be binary plists).